two robotic arms

 Shaping a better tomorrow

-Climate change is inevitable, so we’re doing our part to develop a more sustainable path forward that will benefit our customers and our surrounding communities.
-By adopting technologies like recyclable thermoplastic composites in key aerostructures products, we’re doing our part to not only improve product performance but also reduce environmental impact for the aerospace industry.
+To address climate change, we’re doing our part to develop a more sustainable path forward that will benefit our customers and our communities.
+By adopting technologies like thermoplastic composites in key aerostructures products, we’re doing our part to improve product performance and reduce environmental impact for the aerospace industry.

 Reduced aircraft fuel burn, production energy efficiency and waste elimination are three main areas thermoplastic composites contribute to sustainability.
 Specifically,

-• The more weight we can take out of aircraft components, the lighter an aircraft—which in-turn leads to fuel savings.
-With our latest thermoplastic induction welding technologies, we’re developing integrated structures, eliminating the need for thousands of bolts, screws, nuts, and fasteners-all of which add weight to an aircraft.
+• With our latest thermoplastic induction welding technologies, we're eliminating the need for thousands of bolts, screws, nuts, and fasteners, which results in a lighter-weight aircraft.

-• By using traditional materials like thermosets, aircraft parts are cured in large autoclave ovens which consume a massive amount of energy to manufacture the products.
-With thermoplastic composites, we are using more efficient out-of-autoclave processes that greatly reduce energy usage.
+• By using traditional materials like thermosets, aircraft parts are cured in large autoclave ovens which consume more energy than is required for equivalent thermoplastic products.

-• Switching from thermosets to thermoplastic composites also adds to energy efficiency as cold storage of thermoset materials is eliminated.
+• Switching from thermosets to thermoplastic composites also adds to energy efficiency as the required cold storage of thermoset materials is eliminated.

 • Thermoplastic composites have higher resistance to impact and fatigue compared to thermosets.
-This means that parts will last longer, a key to future circular economies.
+This means that parts will last longer.

 Finally, thermoplastic composite products are fully recyclable at the end of their lifecycle, meaning that they can be melted, reshaped and reused.